Some Simple Information About Dishwashers

 Is Pre-Rinsing Really Necessary

 If you take the dishes straight from the dinner table to the washing machine, you probably won’t have to rinse them, just scrape away the large chunks of food.
-However if the dishes have sat long enough for the food to harden, you’ll have to rinse them, and maybe even let them soak in some water before putting them in the dishwasher.
+However, if the dishes have sat long enough for the food to harden, you’ll have to rinse them, and maybe even let them soak in some water before putting them in the dishwasher.
 More information about it in this article here…

 Don’t panic when you see a small amount of water lurking in the bottom of your dishwasher.
 It’s a good thing.
 Your dishwasher seals need the water in order to stay supple and in good working order.
 If you see cracks in your seals, you may need dishwasher repair services.
 If this is the case call (800) 657-0765 to schedule an appliance repair appointment.